 If multiple eruptive lesions develop, screening for autoimmune disease or altered immunity is warranted.

 Simple dermatofibromas are considered a benign lesion, and the prognosis for patients with this condition is excellent.
+However, discomfort from pain or itching may be significant.

 In a study of common dermatofibromas with an increased mitotic rate but no other worrisome features, none recurred or metastasized.